madrobby/zepto/Readme.md

 $ open http://zepto.dev
 ~~~

-To have your browser live-reloading the page on changes, install [the browser
+To have your desktop browser automatically reload after changes, install [the
-extension][lr], open "zepto.dev" and enable LiveReload in the browser (usually
+LiveReload browser extension][lr], open "zepto.dev" and enable LiveReload in the
-via button added by the extension) while Guard is running.
+browser (usually via button added by the extension) while Guard is running.

+iOS clients are automatically configured with this functionality (no browser
+plugin needed) when running locally.

   [jekyll]: http://jekyllrb.com/